nais/salsa/README.md

 ### Verify signature

-The release [artifacts](https://github.com/nais/salsa/releases) are signed with cosign and can be verified by using the [public signing key](https://github.com/nais/salsa/blob/main/cosign.pub).
+The release [artifacts](https://github.com/nais/salsa/releases) are signed with Cosign and can be verified by using the [public signing key](https://github.com/nais/salsa/blob/main/cosign.pub).

 ```shell